JDIZM/node-express-firebase-mongodb/README.md

 When a user makes a request to a route the route will check the user's role/claim against the permission level of the resource.

+Permissions for the user can be set using the /auth/set-permissions endpoint which sets the database userId and claims on the firebase user.
+The token will have access to this data to verify the user's permissions.

 ### Route permission levels

 1. Owner - Route can only be accessed by the owner of the resource.
 Defined by the id of the resource being accessed matching the id of the user making the request.